cncf/kubernetes-community-days/content/organizing-creating-website.md

 ![Screenshot](/admin/img/howto/program5.png)

 ## speakers.md
-This page will pull in your speakers' photo, bio, and twitter from the _index.md page.
-You will need to make sure the link to the cfs.md is working and you enter your close date for accepting speakers.
+This page will pull in your speakers' photo, bio, and Twitter handle from the `_index.md` page.
+You will need to make sure the link to the `cfs.md` is working and you enter your close date for accepting speakers.

 * Make sure link to cfs is working:
   * Put brackets around [proposal submission process]
   * Put parentheses around (.cfs.md)
-  * It should look like this [proposal submission process](speakers.md)
+  * It should look like this [proposal submission process](/speaking)
   * Update your close date
   * Comment on your changes
   * Click “Commit changes”